- Pray, Pray, Pray

-Proclaiming the good news of the Gospel each week is one of the most important things you do as a pastor, but preparing a powerful, life-changing sermon 40-50 times a year can be really challenging.
-We’ve compiled a list of three practices that we think will go a long way to making your sermon prep more productive.
-Before you ever open your mouth – and before you ever put pen to paper – try these three things.
+These 6 strategies will lead you to better preaching.
+Proclaiming the good news of the Gospel each week is one of the most important things you do as a pastor, but being a better preacher and preparing a powerful, life-changing sermon 40-50 times a year can be really challenging.
+We’ve compiled a list of six practices that we think will go a long way to making your sermon prep more productive and leading you to better preaching.
+Before you ever open your mouth – and before you ever put pen to paper – try these six strategies:

 Read Before You Write

 It’s tempting to have an epiphany when driving down the road, watching a tv show, mowing the grass, etc. and then try to reverse engineer a sermon around that.
 You may pull out your moleskin and scribble your three points out, then spend the next several days searching your Bible for verses to bolster them.

 Assuming you’re listening to God’s Spirit, and you’re already fairly familiar with scripture, epiphanies aren’t necessarily a bad thing, but we recommend that you read and re-read your key passage(s) – and dig into commentaries and other study resources – before you ever write a word of your sermon.
 Let your words be informed by diligent prayer and research.
 Even if you end up back at the three points from your original flash of inspiration, your sermon will be richer for having done the hard work of listening deeply.

 I love a good Bible study.
 The opportunity to dig into the text with other believers and really mine the depths of the Word in order to pull out all of riches and treasures that are there.
 This includes looking at the original language, sentence structure and more.
 Bible studies can truly be rich, transformational times.
 I think we can all agree, however, that the sermon is different.
 And to become a better preacher, this is a key understanding to possess.